 Ever heard the concept of drinking your vegetables?
 I don’t mean grabbing a can of V-8 and going about your day.
-Juicing, coupled with a consistent exercise regimen and healthy eating habits, is a great addition to a healthy lifestyle.
+Juicing, coupled with a consistent exercise regimen and healthy eating habits, is a great addition to a healthy weight-loss lifestyle.
 And that’s not all.
 Juicing can actually help you lose weight.
-Here are 3 ways juicing can help you accomplish your weight-loss goals:
+Here are 3 ways juicing can help you achieve healthy weight loss..

 1) Make Juicing a Habit Instead of a Diet.
 Keep in mind, a diet is a temporary solution to a long-term problem.
-Don’t make juicing a hobby or something to do to lose 5 pounds for a party - make juicing a part of your daily life.
-In order to lose weight there must be a caloric deficit (you must burn more calories than you are consuming every day), juicing is a natural way to achieve that.
+Don’t make juicing a hobby or something to do to lose 5 pounds for a party – make juicing a part of your daily life.
+In order to lose weight there must be a caloric deficit (you must burn more calories than you are consuming every day), juicing is a natural way to achieve that, especially if you incorporate fat-burning ingredients like grapefruit and chili.
 It’s a great way to consume your daily recommended value of fruits and vegetables, without consuming the additional calories.
 Juicing also provides your body with the full benefits of whatever fruit or vegetable you’re using, that often depreciates when cooked.
 Kale, for instance, is loaded with manganese, vitamins K, A, C, E, calcium, potassium, iron, magnesium, Omega-3 fatty acids, vitamins B1, B2, B3, protein and foliate.
-Kale is also the base of many juices, so imagine the benefits of a juice mixed with kale, cucumber, ginger and an apple (a personal favorite).
+Kale is also the base of many juices, so imagine the benefits of a juice mixed with pomegranate, kale, cucumber, ginger and an apple (a personal favorite).

 2) Juice Makes a Great Meal Replacement.
 The human stomach is generally the size of a closed fist.
 As you eat, the stomach stretches to accommodate what is being consumed.
 Years of over-indulgence take its course on the body, and the stomach adapts and grows larger, allowing you to consume more and more.
 To help combat the unhealthy growth of the stomach, begin to consume smaller amounts of food.
 Doing so not only boosts your metabolism (facilitating greater calorie burn), but it also allows your stomach to naturally decrease in size.
 What better way to expedite this process than a healthy meal replacement?
 Your body needs vitamins antioxidants, minerals as well as a plethora of phytonutrients in order to function dexterously, and fruits and vegetables supply these brilliantly.